 Where can I find the setting/school's SEND policy and other related documents?

-Five Ways SEND Policy and other related documents can be found of the school website by following his link.
+Five Ways SEND Policy and other related documents can be found of the school website.

 Paper copies of these policies are available on request from our school office.